pitfail/pitfail-reports/report2/report2.rst

 .. image:: sequence-diagrams/FB/ensureUser.png
     :width: 90%

-ensureUser ensures the existence of a user before the user’s request tries to access portfolio.
+ensureUser ensures the existence of a user before the user's request tries to access portfolio.
 If the user exists, the request is processed further otherwise the player is notified of the error occurred by posting a comment on his wall post.

 The Operations (Buy/Sell)